The Bank of Princeton (NASDAQ:BPRN) Stock Rating Upgraded by Zacks Investment Research

-Zacks Investment Research upgraded shares of The Bank of Princeton (NASDAQ:BPRN) from a hold rating to a buy rating in a report published on Thursday, Zacks.com reports.
-They currently have $34.00 price target on the stock.
+The Bank of Princeton (NASDAQ:BPRN) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a note issued to investors on Thursday, Zacks.com reports.
+The firm presently has a $34.00 price target on the stock.
+Zacks Investment Research‘s price target would suggest a potential upside of 12.92% from the company’s previous close.

 According to Zacks, “The Bank of Princeton is a community bank which provides banking products and services.
 The company offers checking accounts, savings accounts, attorney trust accounts, money market accounts and certificates of deposit; and commercial real estate, commercial and industrial, construction, residential first-lien mortgage, home equity and consumer loans, as well as lines of credit.
 It operates primarily in New Jersey, Hamilton, Pennington, Montgomery, Monroe Township, Lambertville, New Brunswick, Lawrenceville.
 The Bank of Princeton is headquartered in Princeton, New Jersey. “